 Looking for something else smothered in gravy and just as scrumptious?
-Check out these Beef Tips & Gravy or the Amazing Brown Gravy Pot Roast.
+Check out my Smothered Chicken Breast, Smothered Cube Steak, Beef Tips & Gravy, or the Amazing Brown Gravy Pot Roast.

 Jump to: